King Ahaz's seal

 King Ahaz's seal is a bulla (impressed piece of clay) originating from the 8th century BCE.
 The place of discovery of this seal is unknown, and it is currently part of Shlomo Moussaieff's private collection.
 The seal contains an ancient Hebrew inscription mentioning the name of Ahaz of Judah, as well as the name of his father, Jotham (Jotham), identifying Ahaz as the "king of Judah".
 The bulla contains a fingerprint which may belong to Ahaz himself.
+Written in the paleo-Hebrew alphabet, it is part of a larger group of artifacts known as Canaanite and Aramaic seal inscriptions.